Ashes 2013: David Warner could take my place - Chris Rogers

 Rogers has made 89 runs in four innings and coach Darren Lehmann may opt to restore Warner at the top of the order.

-Warner was suspended for punching England batsman Joe Root in a bar,
+In June, Warner was suspended for punching England batsman Joe Root in a bar, but struck 193 playing for Australia A in South Africa last week.

 "If I don't perform I may not deserve a place in the side," Rogers said.